pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

 # Upgrade Notes for Upgrades within Pimcore 5

+## Build 156 (2017-12-13)

+The experimental `GridColumnConfig` feature was revamped to register and build its operators via DI instead of predefined namespaces (see [PR#2333](https://github.com/pimcore/pimcore/pull/2333)).
+If you already implemented custom operators please make sure you update them to the new structure.

 ## Build 149 (2017-11-14)

 The Piwik integration which was recently added was refactored to always use a full URI including the protocol for the Piwik